Anatomy

 Compact version (used inside card or modal)

-In this example, the compact version of the custom attachment component is placed in a modal
+Example of the compact version of the attachments component in a modal

 Sizes